culturagovbr/docker-simec/README.md

 * Enter inside this cloned repository;
 * Execute the commando below to create a new image.
 ```
-docker build -t simec:1.1 .
+docker build -t culturagovbr/simec:1.1 .
 ```

-This code `-t simec:1.1` means you will create a image named 'simec' and tag '1.1' and the `.` means your build will use the same folder.
+This code `-t culturagovbr/simec:1.1` means you will create a image named 'simec' and tag '1.1' and the `.` means your build will use the same folder.

 You can execute the command below to create a new container using this new image created.
 Note: `$(pwd)` means your current directory.
 You can also change it, if you want.
 ```
-docker run -it -v $(pwd):/var/www --name simec -e APPLICATION_ENV="development" -p 8083:80 -p 9003:9000 culturagovbr/simec:1.1
+docker run -it -v $(pwd):/var/www --name simec-web -e APPLICATION_ENV="development" -p 8083:80 -p 9003:9000 culturagovbr/simec:1.1
 ```

 Or You you can also execute the same command above, but arranging using docker-compose: